CodeAndCake/AppsFromScratch/sessions/04/README.md

 </html>
 ```

+Libraries are collecitons of pre written functions to avoid having to re-write the same code over and over.

 jQuery library is a DOM(Document Object Model) manipulation library.
-In another words, it's made easier for you to manipulate HTML with Javascript. jQuery is useful when you want to add, remove and change the HTML elements.
-Here is some of useful functions:
+In another words, it makes it easier for you to manipulate HTML with JavaScript.

+jQuery is useful when you want to add, remove and change the HTML elements.
+Here are some useful functions:

 ```
 // add CSS class definition to the selected element
 $('#container').addClass('blue');

-// remove CSS class definition to the selected element
+// Remove CSS class definition from the selected element
 $('#container').removeClass('blue');

-// it removes CSS class if present otherwise removes from selected element.
-Useful for accordion effect.
+// Remove CSS class if it's already there.
+Otherwise adds it to the element.
 $('#container').toggleClass('blue');

 // Removes all the HTML inside the selected element